 Getting started with Artillery Cloud

-- See and track load test runs in real-time
+- Monitor load test runs in real-time

 ensure

-- Create custom charts and dashboards to help make sense of application-specific metrics
+checks, and custom metrics) - Create custom charts for application-specific metrics

-- Share tests with external stakeholders and other teams
+- Share tests with external stakeholders

 How it works